doctrine/orm/docs/en/reference/events.rst

 PreUpdate is the most restrictive to use event, since it is called right before an update statement is called for an entity inside the ``EntityManager#flush()`` method.
-Note that this event is not triggered when the computed changeset is empty.
+Note that this event is not normally triggered if the computed changeset is empty.
+(One exception is when a version-column is being forcibly updated.)

 Changes to associations of the updated entity are never allowed in this event, since Doctrine cannot guarantee to correctly handle